-6. Problem Solvers
+Problem Solvers

-So far, we have delved down into the details of Condor that the user relies on, but may never see.
+We have delved down into the details of planning and execution that the user relies upon, but may never see.
 Let us now move up in the Condor kernel and discuss the environment in which a user actually works.

 A problem solver is a higher-level structure built on top of the Condor agent.
 Two problem solvers are provided with Condor: master-worker and the directed acyclic graph manager.
 Each provides a unique programming model for managing large numbers of jobs.
-Other problem solvers are possible and may be built using the public interfaces of the agent.
+Other problem solvers are possible and may be built using the public interfaces of a Condor agent.